tomerh2001/git-crypt-pipe/SECURITY.md

-# `git-crypt-pipe` Security Policy
+# Security Policy

 ## 1. Purpose

-This document provides guidelines and procedures for maintaining the security and integrity of the `git-crypt-pipe` repository.
+This document provides guidelines and procedures for maintaining the security and integrity of the repository.

 ## 2. Scope

-This policy applies to all contributors, maintainers, and users of the `git-crypt-pipe` repository.
+This policy applies to all contributors, maintainers, and users of the repository.

 ## 3. Repository Security